Student Finds Success at First Science Fair with Bristlebot Project

 The excitement continued for both Bryce and his mother when they realized that the activity Bryce picked corresponded with a Science Buddies project kit.
-Although not every Science Buddies project idea has a kit available from the Science Buddies Store, a readymade kit is an excellent option for some projects.
+Although not every Science Buddies project idea has a corresponding Science Buddies kit, a readymade kit is an excellent option for some projects.
 Being new to robotics, the Advanced Bristlebot Kit made it easy for Bryce to buy the electronics supplies he needed to do his science project and to explore this area of science.

 Making the project unique to you

 After choosing a project and finding the materials, it's important to make each science fair project your own.
 As Bryce continued his project, "he used other areas [on the Science Buddies website] that helped him form his question and hypothesis, and to make sure he was on the right track," his mother explained.

 Presenting at the science fair

 With his data collected and his project display board ready to go, Bryce took part in his first ever science fair.
 To his surprise, Bryce and his Light-Tracking Bristlebot project advanced to the Regional Science Fair at the University of Notre Dame!
 When asked about Bryce's overall experience using Science Buddies' resources for his first science fair, Bryce's mom shared that "he learned so much and had a blast."

 "The kit was a great purchase, contained everything we needed, and was very reasonable in cost," said Bryce's mom.

 Science Buddies congratulates Bryce on his hard work and first place ribbon at the Northern Indiana Regional Science and Engineering Fair!